zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	& \bm{n} \cdot \big( \bm{n} \times \mathcal{I} \big)
 	= \Big( \big( \bm{n} \times \mathcal{I} \big)^{T} \bm{n} \Big)^{T}
 	= \big( {-\bm{n}} \times \bm{n} \big)^{T}
-	 = 0,
+	= 0.
 \end{aligned}
 $$

-where we utilized the symmetry properties in addition to the alternative expression of the tensor product given by Equations 9.22-9.23.
+Above, we utilized the symmetry properties in addition to the alternative expression of the tensor product given by Equations 9.22-9.23.

 We can also show that, under certain conditions, the electric and the magnetic fields are mutually orthogonal.
 We begin by factoring out the common term